chrisenitan/autoMessenger/readme.md

-### Auto Messenger [AM]
+# Auto Messenger [AM]

 AM sends scheduled messages to any number of recipients on WhatsApp via the Web interface.

-The idea was to find a easier way to send repeated messages to contact list using the barest minimum native code as possible.
+The idea was to find a easier way to send repeated messages to contact list using as little external dependencies as possible.

+#### Approach

+At 60 seconds intervals, a message queuer checks the time threshold for all message jobs in an array or objects, if a time match is found between current time and message time, a messenger is called which runs required UI process for sending a message.

 ### Stack

 - Node and JS
 - Playwright

 ### Setup

 - Clone project
 - Install dependencies `npm install`
 - Configure time and message settings in `/index.js`
   - WIP: This will be abstracted to a UI step in future updates
 - Run `npm run setup` to configure and sign into WhatsApp Web
 - Run `npm start` to start the app in background